mcuadros/dockership/documentation/configuration.md

 ### Scenario
 #### rest-service project
-REST webserice in Python running under a uwsgi+nginx on port 8080
+REST webservice in Python running under a uwsgi+nginx on port 8080

 This repository requires the python package `domain`, so we want detect if the rest-service has pending changes to be deployed when the domain has new commits, even when the `rest-service` repository do not have new commits.